aniravi24/minijanus-ts/README.md

 # minijanus-ts

 Forked from [Minijanus.js](https://github.com/mozilla/minijanus.js).
-This adds TypeScript support, moves to Yarn and Jest from NPM and Tape, and is adding support for plugins as needed.
+This is rebuilt with TypeScript first, moves to Yarn and Jest from NPM and Tape, and is adding support for plugins as needed.
 Currently, it adds the videoroom plugin.
 I would like to improve the documentation further as I've added a few more features, but haven't gotten around to it yet.

 ## Description below is from the minijanus README: